Ljubka Šorli: Early life

 Ljubka Šorli was born on February 19, 1910, in Tolmin, then part of the Austro-Hungarian Empire (present-day Slovenia).
 Her mother was a shopkeeper Alojzija Mlakar (1885–1966) and her father was a tanner Luka Šorli (1884–1925).
 Ljubka Šorli had one brother, who died in infancy, and two sisters.
 During World War I, as the Battles of the Isonzo raged near Tolmin, her family fled the front.
 They took refuge with relatives in Jesenice (in northern Slovenia) from 1916 to 1920.
 As a six-year-old, she thus began primary school in Jesenice as a war refugee.
 After the war, the family returned to Tolmin, now under Italian administration, where she completed primary education and then attended town middle school, graduating in 1923.

 From 1923 to 1925 she attended and then graduated from a trade school in Gorizia that prepared students to work in business.
 There she also learned to play the violin under the Italian violinist, professor of music, and orchestra conductor Rodolfo Lipizer.
 She wanted to continue her studies and become a teacher.
 In 1925, her father died from illness shortly after returning from military service.
 Ljubka's family was now solely dependent on her mother's shop.
 Fifteen-year-old Ljubka had to start working as a shop assistant.

 From an early age, Ljubka Šorli was immersed in a vibrant cultural and national environment.
 As a teenager in Tolmin she joined various (often illegal) Slovene youth and cultural associations that resisted the Italianization policies of the Fascist regime.
 She was musically gifted, playing first violin in the Tolmin orchestra and mandolin in a local tamburitza ensemble.
 She was also active in the Catholic parish: she occasionally substituted for the church organist and organized a girls' choir, serving as its choir mistress.
-She wrote stories under pseudonyms for Slovenian magazines and newspapers at first in Gorizia and than in Ljubljana, which was under Yugoslavia, where Slovenes were not persecuted.
+She wrote stories under pseudonyms for Slovenian magazines and newspapers at first in Gorizia and then in Ljubljana, which was under Yugoslavia, where Slovenes were not persecuted.
 This early involvement in music and cultural work not only nurtured her artistic talents but also was a form of quiet resistance to the suppression of Slovene language and traditions under Fascist Italy.